mccornet/pl-900/11 - PowerVirtualAgents.md

 ## Components of Power Virtual Agents

 When you create chatbots with Power Virtual Agents, you author and edit topics.
 Topics are discrete conversation paths that, when used together within a single chatbot, allow for users to have a conversation with a chatbot that feels natural and flows appropriately.

 Creating a chatbot with Power Virtual Agents is easy to do with the no-code authoring canvas, and there are a number of ways you can manage how topics interact, how you want the conversation to flow, and what it should feel like.

 It is also easy to test the chatbot without having to fully deploy the chatbot whenever you make a small change.
 There are also lesson topics that guide you through topic authoring - from simple to complex scenarios, as well as default system topics.
 You can also choose what language you want your chatbot to use.

 ### Topics

-In Power Virtual Agents, a topic defines how a chatbot conversation plays out.
+In Power Virtual Agents, ***a topic defines how a chatbot conversation plays out***.
 You can author topics by customizing provided templates, create new topics from scratch, or get suggestions from existing help sites.

-A topic has trigger phrases—these are phrases, keywords, or questions that a user is likely to type that is related to a specific issue—and conversation nodes—these are what you use to define how a chatbot should respond and what it should do.
+A topic has **trigger phrases**—these are ***phrases, keywords, or questions*** that a user is likely to type that is related to a specific issue—and **conversation nodes**—these are what you use to ***define how a chatbot should respond*** and what it should do.

 The AI uses natural language understanding to parse what a customer actually types and find the most appropriate trigger phrase or node.